VISWANATH78/VISWANATH78/README.md

 Pythonist ,Data Science ,Web Developer and Web Designer
 -------------------------------------------------------

-I love to Explore Technology and Learn new cool programming languages ,I am an 3 rd year B.Tech Student in SRM Uninversity.
+I love to Explore Technology and Learn new cool programming languages ,I am an Final year B.Tech Student in SRM University.
 Which means i am an student who loves to learn and Explore alot in Tech based fields.

 * 🌍  I'm based in Chennai
 * ✉️  You can contact me at [vichu110602@gmail.com](mailto:vichu110602@gmail.com)